 - Ahmad Al Basheer, Iraqi comedian, journalist, and host of the Albasheer Show

-A moderated discussion featuring Program on Extremism research fellow Omar Mohammed followed to formally launch both the final episode of the podcast and to release the research paper that informed the series, The Long Jihad.
-This four-part podcast series tells the untold stories from the Islamic State’s reign of terror over the city of Mosul, the pursuit of justice in its aftermath, and the enduring struggle of its people for a better future.
+A moderated discussion featuring Program on Extremism research fellow Omar Mohammed followed to formally launch both the podcast's final episode and the research paper that informed the series, The Long Jihad.
+This four-part podcast series tells untold stories from the Islamic State’s reign of terror over the city of Mosul, the pursuit of justice in its aftermath, and the enduring struggle of its people for a better future.